 A programming language creates complex programs requiring much processing power and memory.
 Programming languages are typically used for creating software applications, operating systems, and other large-scale programs.

 Unlike scripting languages, programming languages are compiled rather than interpreted.
 This means the code is translated into machine code before it is executed.
-The advantage of this approach is that it allows the program to run more efficiently since the machine code is optimized for the specific hardware it is running on.
+This approach allows the program to run more efficiently since the machine code is optimized for the specific hardware it is running on.

 Programming languages are also known for their power and flexibility.
 They typically have more complex syntax than scripting languages and require more code to achieve the same result.
 However, this also means they can create more sophisticated programs.